homeylab/bookstack-file-exporter/README.md

 ### Authentication
 Ref: [https://demo.bookstackapp.com/api/docs#authentication](https://demo.bookstackapp.com/api/docs#authentication)

-Provide a tokenId and a tokenSecret
+Provide a tokenId and a tokenSecret as environment variables:
+    - `BOOKSTACK_TOKEN_ID`
+    - `BOOKSTACK_TOKEN_SECRET`

 ### Backup Behavior
-We will use slug names (directory/file safe naming) by default, as such certain characters like `!`, `/` will be ignored and spaces replaced.
+We will use slug names (from Bookstack API) by default, as such certain characters like `!`, `/` will be ignored and spaces replaced.

 ```
 Shelves --> Books --> Chapters --> Pages